MaksadAnnamuradov/100-Days-Of-ML/YouTube-Courses.md

 # 📺 ML YouTube Courses

-At DAIR.AI we ❤️ open education.
-In this repo we share some of the best and most recent machine learning courses available on YouTube.
+In this repo I shared some of the best and most recent machine learning courses available on YouTube.

 **Machine Learning**